amazon-science/ReFinED/README.md

 # mReFinED
-The following instructions are for ReFinED, more details will updated for mReFinEd later.
+The following instructions are for ReFinED, more details will be updated for mReFinED later.

 ## Quickstart
 ```commandline